ouyi/graphql-demo/README.md

 The project implements a GraphQL API for CRUD operations on data in two storage backends: friends in MongoDB and aliens in SQLite.

-The project consists of the following four layers, with each layer depends on the layer below it:
+The project consists of the following four layers, with each layer depending on the layer below it:

 - index.js: the Web layer, based on Express
 - schema.js: the interface, defining data types and operations